Co-debtor, guarantor, and rental insurance in Colombia: differences and which one is better

 Between 3% and 5% of the monthly rent.
 For a rent of $1,500,000 COP/month, the cost is around $45,000 to $75,000 COP per month.
 Some insurance companies offer an annual payment equivalent to approximately one month of rent as the total premium.
 The most used in Colombia are Seguros Bolívar, Sura, Mapfre, and Positiva.

-❓ Can a landlord demand a co-debtor and a policy at the same time?
+❓ Can an owner demand a co-debtor and a policy at the same time?

-Legally they can ask for it, but it is an unusual practice and in most cases unnecessary — it is double security for the same risk.
-If they demand it, it is completely valid to negotiate.
+Legally they can ask for it, but it is an unusual practice and in most cases unnecessary—it is a double guarantee for the same risk.
+If it is demanded of you, it is completely valid to negotiate.
 Offering only the policy with a solid income profile is usually enough to convince a reasonable owner.

-The main criterion is that your verifiable income is at least three times the value of the rent.
-Standard documents are ID, bank statements from the last three months, and an employment letter or tax return if you are self-employed.
+The main criterion is that your demonstrable income is at least three times the rental value.
+The standard documents are ID card, bank statements from the last three months, and a work letter or tax return if you are self-employed.
 The process usually takes between one and three business days.

 ❓ What happens if the co-debtor cannot pay when needed?

-Do you have questions about rental requirements in your city or want to share your experience with policies or co-debtors?
-Leave your question in the comments or stop by the community at colombiamove.com/comunidad — there are many people who have already gone through the same situation and can guide you.
+Do you have questions about the rental requirements in your city or want to share your experience with policies or co-debtors?
+Leave your question in the comments or visit the community at colombiamove.com/comunidad—there are many people who have gone through the same situation and can guide you.

 Comments